The sinking of H M Yacht Iolaire, 1 January 1919

 The huge loss of life on the Iolaire posed a challenge for the Registrar of Births, Deaths and Marriages for Stornoway District, George Macleod, and his assistant, Peggy MacRitchie.

 The status of the servicemen on board, and the fact that the bodies of several men were never found, complicated the task of registering their deaths.
 Twenty officers and crewmen of the Iolaire perished, but seven survived.
 Twelve of the deaths were registered soon after the disaster, on 5 January 1919, on information supplied by the Captain of the Naval Depot at Stornoway (Britain’s largest Royal Naval Reserve base).
 These twelve deaths were registered to help the families of the dead.
-Almost all of them lived in England, and the bodies were despatched there on 4 January.
+Almost all of them lived in England.
+The bodies were despatched from Stornoway on 4 January.

 Telegram from the Registrar at Stornoway to the Registrar General, requesting guidance on registering deaths of men whose bodies were being sent to England 4 January 1919 (National Records of Scotland, GRO5/1076)

-On 10 February 1919, concerned that only twelve registered deaths were reported in the monthly returns, the RG asked the Registrar how registration of the deaths was progressing.
+On 10 February 1919, concerned that only twelve registered deaths were reported in the monthly returns, the Registrar General asked the Registrar how registration of the deaths was progressing.

 In other marine disasters involving fatalities the Procurator Fiscal examined the available evidence regarding the deaths of British subjects and submitted a Report of Precognition to the relevant Registrar.
 Soon after the ‘Iolaire’ disaster the Procurator Fiscal in Stornoway indicated to the Registrar that he would not be supplying such reports.
-Nevertheless a Fatal Accident Inquiry was convened on 10 February.
-Among its findings was the inadequate response of the boat’s crew to the initial impact, the insufficient number of life- belts, boats and rafts, and the delay in deploying life-saving apparatus on the shore.
+He may have been anticipating the need for a Fatal Accident Inquiry (FAI), which was sat on 10 - 11 February 1919.
+Among its findings were the inadequate response of the boat’s crew to the initial impact, the insufficient number of life- belts, boats and rafts, and the delay in deploying life-saving apparatus on the shore.

 Report of the FAI findings (National Records of Scotland, GRO5/1076)

 Following the verdict of the FAI, the cause of death by ‘drowning’, which had been entered for the twelve deaths registered to date, was corrected on 31 March 1919 to ‘suffocation due to submersion’.
-This cause of death became the standard for all the other ‘Iolaire’ deaths that were registered, starting with more than 100 between late March and late May 1919.
-They were mostly seamen like Malcolm Martin who were serving in the Royal Naval Reserve.
+This cause of death became the standard for almost all the other ‘Iolaire’ deaths that were registered; from late March until late May 1919 more than 100 of the deaths were registered.
+They were mostly of seamen like Malcolm Martin and Kenneth Campbell who had served in the Royal Naval Reserve.
 Some deaths were not registered until after bodies were recovered when the wreck was raised.
 The deaths of another 80 or so RNR and RNVR men were not registered until the period 29 November - 29 December 1919.
+Many of these deaths were of men whose bodies had not been recovered.
 The delay probably added to the anguish of the families involved.
-The work was stressful for the Registrar and his assistant.
-Peggy MacRitchie resigned in 1920 ‘because she felt the work too heavy for her’.
+The work was stressful for the Registrar, and for his assistant, Peggy MacRitchie, who resigned in 1920 ‘because she felt the work too heavy for her’.

 The Iolaire Disaster Fund